 - The amount of water that an individual needs on a daily basis is very much dependant on their daily diet.
 For example, if someone’s diet already includes a decent amount of “wet foods” (porridges, soups, stews, casseroles, and some fruits), naturally their fluid intake is higher than someone who is only eating sandwiches, fast food and pastas.

 - People have different constitutions.
 Some have higher metabolism and run warmer, while others have a lower metabolism and run cooler.
-The latter would perhaps need more water, while the former a bit less.
+The latter would perhaps need less water, while the former more.

 - People also have different levels of physical activity, meaning the level of perspiration and, therefore, water intake would be different.